- Group accommodation bunk house style – self / fully catered in the main centre or cottages and a brand new ‘glamping’

 The catering team produce some wonderful home cooked wholesome meals, we are very proud of the food they provide and they are able to cater for all specific dietary needs.

 Lounge Areas: Lounge area in cottage.
 In the main building there is a Lecture Room with seating and a Common Room with additional comfortable seating areas.
 Inside and outside of the building there is seating where students can seek peace or socialise.

 Lecture Room: This is great meeting point to start off each day.
 It is used as a class room, extra dining space and a theatre or classroom.
-It is fully equipped with a digital projector, DVD and CD player and disco equipment.
+It is fully equipped with a digital projector, DVD and CD player.

 Boot Room: Our mucky room allows guest to change out of their muddy wet gear before entering the main centre.